pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

 ## Reload certificates

+The certificate reload process depends on how you generate certificates:

 - If you generate the certificate and key files manually using `cfssl`, you must update the corresponding Secret manually.
 - If you generate the certificate and key files using `cert-manager`, the Secret is updated automatically whenever a new certificate is issued.

 To let TiDB use the new certificate, run [`ALTER INSTANCE RELOAD TLS`](https://docs.pingcap.com/tidb/stable/sql-statement-alter-instance/#reload-tls).

-You can run the following SQL statement to check the `Ssl_server_not_before` and `Ssl_server_not_after` status variables to check the validity period on the certicates.
+To verify the certificate validity period, run the following SQL statement to check the `Ssl_server_not_before` and `Ssl_server_not_after` status variables:

 ```sql
 SHOW GLOBAL STATUS LIKE 'Ssl\_server\_not\_%';